- What we’ll cover here

 Which stem cell source is best?

 All 3 sources of stem cells can be used for the same goal: to give the patient healthy stem cells that will mature into healthy blood cells.
-There may be some pros and cons to each source, but all are usually able to provide the needed number of stem cells (with the exception noted above in umbilical cord blood).
+There are pros and cons to each source, but all are usually able to provide the needed number of stem cells (with the exception noted above in umbilical cord blood).

-At first, all stem cell transplants were bone marrow transplants.
+When stem cell transplants were first used, they were all bone marrow transplants.
 But today peripheral blood stem cell transplants are much more common.
 Often, doctors are able to harvest more stem cells from peripheral blood than from bone marrow.
-It’s also easier for donors to give peripheral blood stem cells than bone marrow.
+It’s also easier for donors to give peripheral blood stem cells than bone marrow, although it takes longer.
 Another plus for peripheral blood stem cell transplants is that the recipient’s blood count often recovers faster than with a bone marrow transplant.
 But the risk of chronic graft-versus-host disease is somewhat higher with peripheral blood stem cell transplants than with bone marrow transplants.

 Cord blood transplant may be an option if a good match can’t be found among volunteer stem cell donors.
 Even though well-matched cord blood is generally best, studies suggest that cord blood doesn’t have to be as closely matched as bone marrow or peripheral blood.
 This may be an advantage for patients with rare tissue types.
-This type of transplant also does not require a separate donation procedure and may reduce the severity of graft-versus-host disease (described in the section called “Problems that may come up shortly after transplant”).
-There’s also less risk of acute and chronic graft-versus-host disease linked to cord blood, and when these things do happen, they tend to be less severe.
+This type of transplant also does not require a separate donation procedure and may reduce the risk and severity of graft-versus-host disease (described in the section called “Problems that may come up shortly after transplant”).
 But cord blood cells usually take longer to engraft.
 This leaves the patient at high risk for infection and bleeding longer than is seen with transplanted marrow or peripheral blood stem cells.
 Another drawback is that, unlike bone marrow transplant or peripheral blood stem cell transplant, the donor cannot be called back for more after the cord blood stem cells are used.